maximojgonzalezc/SCodeChallengeWebAPI/README.md

-Setup
+# Setup

+## ATENTION Chicago devs:
+## You will find two other files in this repository calld ReadmeAsWell (docs & pdf)
+## In there you will find the development procedures, workflow, assumptions.

-Download .NET Core 2.2 SDK (Or just the runtime)
+## Download .NET Core 2.2 SDK (Or just the runtime)
 To build and run the project using the command line:
 1. Open the Command Prompt
 2. Download the project repository with the following command: “git clone https://github.com/maximojgonzalezc/SCodeChallengeWebAPI.git”